Help & Guides

 Clarion Campus Librarians offer reference and information literacy instruction service to students at alternative locations on Clarion Campus such as Still Hall with dates, times, and locations varying each semester.
 Check the Libraries' schedule for updates!

-Savvy Researcher Series (not offered fall 2020)
+Savvy Researcher Series (not offered SPRING 2021)

 Presented by Librarians, the Savvy Researcher Series of workshops consists of 30-minute workshops offered in an eight-week series.
 Each is designed to help improve information research skills.
 All are held in the Carlson Library Instruction Lab (Room 201).

 Professors warn against it.
 News stories report the consequences of it.
 You definitely want to avoid it.
 What - exactly - is it?
 Attend this workshop and learn more about plagiarism, as well as tips to stay away from it!

 Citing sources in a research paper can be confusing.
 This workshop helps to sort out the different styles, and assists in selecting the right one for the course.